 The changes will increase choice, quality and affordability of programs for clients.

-This means residents will need to transfer to a new service provider of their choice for services such as home maintenance and modifications, assistance with cleaning and household chores, personal care such as showering and dressing, community social activities, respite for carers, delivered meals, Lunch with the Bunch, 121 transport and community transport.
+This means that Council will support residents to transfer to a new service provider for services such as home maintenance and modifications, assistance with cleaning and household chores, personal care such as showering and dressing, community social activities, respite for carers, delivered meals, Lunch with the Bunch, 121 transport and community transport.

 As we transition out of delivering these services, Council will strengthen our role in sector support, advocacy and support for the aged care community, including increasing our investment in the Community Connector Program, which provides residents with access to the information, support and services that they need, when and where they need them.